OreBoia/Java7EE_1Z0-900/Dispense/Oracle_Exam_Simulation_Quiz_3.md

 ### Question 61

-Which annotation enables AJAX for a JSF component?
+Which JSF tag enables AJAX for a component?

 - a) `<f:ajax>`
 - b) `<h:ajax>`